winstonjs/winston/README.md

 The Daily Rotate File transport lets you rotate log files based on time.

-In addition to the options accepted by the File transport, the Daily Rotate File Transport also accepts the following option.
+In addition to the options accepted by the File transport, the Daily Rotate File Transport also accepts the following options:

-* __datePattern:__ Defines rolling time of a log file and suffix appended to the file.
+* __datePattern:__ Defines rolling time of a log file and suffix appended/prepended to the file.
 Following meta characters can be used: `yy`, `yyyy`, `M`, `MM`, `d`, `dd`, `H`, `HH`, `m`, `mm`.
 The default pattern is `'.yyyy-MM-dd'`.
 Rotation time of the log file will be equal to the smallest given time token timespan, so `'.yyyy-MM-ddTHH'` will rotate logfile every hour.
 You can not rotate files more frequent then every minute.
+* __prepend:__ Defines if the rolling time of the log file should be prepended at the begging of the filename (default `false`)

 ### Loggly Transport
 ``` js